April 1, 2025

 What to avoid when starting a podcast?

 Avoid hyper-focusing on equipment when starting a podcast.
-Invest in reliable equipment that fits within your budget and spend your time planning the content of the show, sticking to a regular release schedule, and finding ways to reach like-minded listeners that will enjoy the topics you cover.
+Invest in reliable podcast equipment that fits within your budget and spend your time planning the content of the show, sticking to a regular release schedule, and finding ways to reach like-minded listeners that will enjoy the topics you cover.
+For beginners, content quality matters more than having the most expensive gear.

-The cost to start a podcast for equipment can vary, but a good podcast setup will run you anywhere from $100 to $500.
+The cost to start a podcast for beginners can vary, but a good podcast equipment setup will run you anywhere from $100 to $500 in 2025.
 This includes a USB microphone, headphones, and basic recording and editing software.
-Adding accessories like pop filters and microphone stands can add to the cost as well.
+Adding accessories like pop filters and microphone stands can add to the cost as well, but you can start with just the essentials and upgrade over time.

 Featured articles: